hson-5520/hson/README.md

 `HSONSchema.hs` contains the HSONSchema data type declaration.
 [Documentation](#documentation)

 `FromJSONSchema.hs` parses JSON Schema, given as a .json file, into an HSONSchema instance.
-The main function is `jsonSchemaToHSONSchema` that returns either a HSONSchema if it was able to be parsed successfully or a detailed error message explaining why the JSON Schema couldn't be converted.
+The main function is `fromJSONSchema` that returns  a HSONSchema if it was able to be parsed successfully or Nothing if there was an error along with error messages printed via the IO Monad.

 `ValidateHSON.hs` takes an HSON instance and an HSONSchema instance and attempts to validate the HSON with the HSONSchema.
 The main function is `validateHSON` that returns either True if the HSON obeyed the HSONSchema or a detailed error message explaining the first key that was invalid.